SAP Negotiations

 Overview:

 Begin renewal or purchase discussions well ahead of deadlines โ€“ ideally 6โ€“12 months before your SAP contract expires or your project goes live.
-This proactive timing allows you to evaluate options and conduct multiple negotiation rounds.
+This proactive timing enables you to evaluate options and conduct multiple rounds of negotiation.

 SAPโ€™s sales team will often try to run out the clock and pressure you as an expiration or quarter-end looms.
 By starting early, you control the schedule instead of scrambling at the last minute.